tuijalei/12-lead-ecg-classifier/README.md

 ```
 python train_model.py train_smoke.yaml
-python train_model.py training_multiple_smoke
+python train_model.py train_multiple_smoke
 ```

-where `train_data.yaml` consists of needed arguments for the training in a yaml format, and `training_multiple` is a directory where all the yaml files are located.
+where `train_data.yaml` consists of needed arguments for the training in a yaml format, and `train_multiple_smoke` is a directory where all the yaml files are located.
 Each yaml file is then loaded and run separately.
 More detailed information about training is available in the notebook [Introductions for Training a Model](/notebooks/3_introductions_training.ipynb).

-3) To test and evaluate a trained model, you'll need the following command
+3) To test and evaluate a trained model, you'll need one of the following commands

 ```
+python test_model.py predict_smoke.yaml
-python run_model.py prediction_smoke.yaml
+python test_model.py predict_multiple_smoke
 ```

 where `predictions_smoke.yaml` consists of needed arguments for the prediction phase.
 More detailed information about prediction and evaluation is available in the notebook [Introductions for Prediction and Evaluation](/notebooks/4_introductions_prediction_evaluation.ipynb).